Beyond Frosting » Recipes » Desserts » Cookies » Christmas Cookies » Peanut Clusters Recipe

 Peanut clusters need only 4 ingredients and make the perfect holiday homemade treat!
 These clusters are loaded with crunchy peanuts coated in chocolate, butterscotch, and creamy peanut butter.
 You might also know it as crockpot candy.
 They’re so easy to make!

-Easy Peanut Clusters Recipe
+4-Ingredient Peanut Clusters

 These peanut clusters are made from peanuts mixed with melted chocolate and peanut butter, then dropped on a baking sheet to harden.
 They’re like pralines or drop cookies, only you don’t need to bake them!